ceilfors/notes/notes/Cloud_Sandbox.md

 # Cloud Sandbox
 Cloud sandbox is an approach of creating a [[Sandbox Environment]] in the cloud.
 This approach can be seen as unconventional as a sandbox is normally running in developers’ local machine.
-In order for you to test your application, you would have to deploy your changes to the cloud, and run your test against the cloud.
+In order for you to test your application, you would have to deploy your changes to the cloud, and run your tests against the cloud.

 ## Backlinks
 * [[How might we create a sandbox for a cloud application?]]